qaws211/Uni_Projects/Amazon's Review Analysis/Amazon's Reviews Analysis/README.md

 language patterns in reviews.

 ## Results

-- **Key Findings**: Most reviews give 4 or 5 stars, indicating high overall satisfaction
+1. Most reviews give 4 or 5 stars, indicating high overall satisfaction.
+2. Sentiment analysis reveals an overall positive tone, with recurring phrases like "Easy to use", "good price-quality ratio" and " long battery life"; while the fewer negative reviews foucs on " losing connection".

 ## Authors